flancian/garden/Open Letter to Google.md

 And it is with the Agora that I intend to [[heal Google]], heal the [[Internet]].

 ## On healing
-With this, again, I don't mean that it is the Agora I started or I'm developing that will solve many of these problems and heal these systems; but rather that this Agora is an expression of the idea that will allow us to do so, together.
+With this, again, I don't mean that it is the Agora I started or I'm developing that will solve many of these problems and heal these systems; but rather that this Agora is an expression of the idea that will allow us to do so in the future.

 ## Google could be fairer